 Take your commitment to solving social disadvantage further.
 Our Diploma of Community Services will give you the right skills to make tangible differences in the lives of vulnerable and disadvantaged people.

 Open up your community sector career options

 This course will prepare you to work in a broad range of community services roles in direct practice or team leadership.

 Areas of employment may include case management, family violence support, child protection, refugee and general migrant settlement and housing support.

-The Diploma of Community Services is highly regarded in the sector and offers flexibility in placements (including, if appropriate, the option of arranging a placement in your current workplaces).
+The Diploma of Community Services is highly regarded in the sector and offers flexibility in placements (the option of arranging a placement in your current workplaces).

 Delivered by qualified staff with wide ranging community sector experience, including former Community Services students now in the field, our approach focuses on human development throughout life.

 Our teachers know the industry well and come with years of experience.
 They’re keen to pass on their practical knowledge to see you succeed.
 We offer you excellent modern facilities including excellent resources at our campus libraries.